sumerjabri/microsite2020/README.md

 - bio social media links
 - add reviewer to book
 - add labels for "watch now" "listen now" and other static strings.
+- add new item through node picker puts all nodes directly into /components - fix to position similar to quickLinks
 ### Version 0.2.6 January 27, 2020
 Fix bug introduced in 0.2.5 relating to studio performance fix - include freemarker library but not javascript.
 Crafter 3.1.5 support.